PauloBarbeiro/reactive-sql-toolkit/README.md

         createSQL(sqlWasm, schema)
             .then((database) => {
                if (!!database) {
-                  // You can also use JavaScript functions inside your SQL code
+                  // You can also use JavaScript functions inside your SQL code.
-                  // Create the js function you need
+                  // Create the js function you need.
                   // Specifies the SQL function's name, the number of it's arguments, and the js function to use dataBase.create_function("double", double);
                }